SurajValluru/Face-Attendance/README.md

 A face attendance registering program with a voice over.

 ## Required Modules
-Download them using this command: pip install <module name>
+Download them using this command: pip install "module name"

 cmake
 dlib